Brett-Kennedy/AdditiveDecisionTree/README.md

 [**Accuracy_Test_Additive_Tree.py**](https://github.com/Brett-Kennedy/AdditiveDecisionTree/blob/main/examples/Accuracy_Test_Additive_Decision_Tree.py)

 is a python file indended to test the accuracy and model complexity of the AdditiveDecisionTrees compared to sklearn Decision Trees, evaluated over 100 datasets, for both classification and regression problems.
 To provide a fair comparison, tests are performed where both models use default parameters and where both use CV grid search to estimate the optinal parameters.
+Results for an execution of this file are included in the Results folder.